 And God said to Moses, 'I AM THAT I AM.'
 And He said, "Thus you shall say to the children of Israel, 'I AM has sent me to you'" (Exodus 3:14, HBFV).

 Many years later, when Jesus was on this earth living as a man, He admitted that He was the "I AM" or God who spoke to Moses!
 When he was speaking to the religious leaders of Israel who thought highly of themselves because they had Abraham as their father he told them that "before Abraham was born, I AM!"
 (John 8:58).

 The above example was not the only time Christ admitted to be the great "I AM" or God who interacted with mankind.
 John 18 contains the record of Jesus being arrested in Gethsemane by a group of religious leaders and armed guards.
 Upon their arrival they are asked whom they are looking for (verse 4).
 They respond they are looking for Jesus.
 Christ's answer is both dramatic and revealing.

 Jesus said to them, "I AM" . . .
-6. But when He said to them, "I AM," they went backward and fell to the ground.
-(John 18:5 - 6, HBFV)
+But when He said to them, "I AM," they went backward and fell to the ground (John 18:5 - 6, HBFV).

-The Bible clearly tells us, in several places, that NO ONE has ever seen the Being of the Godhead known as the Father (Exodus 33:19 - 20, John 1:17 - 18, 5:37, 6:46, 1John 4:12, 1Timothy 6:15 - 16, etc.).
-Several people in the Bible DID see a pre-incarnate Jesus Christ such as Jacob (Genesis 32:24 - 38) and Job (Job 42:1, 5).
-And, of course, many people saw Jesus or God the Son during his ministry on earth (1John 4:14).
+The Bible declares that no one has ever seen the Being in the Godhead known as God the Father (Exodus 33:19 - 20, 1Timothy 6:15 - 16, etc.).
+Several people, however, did see and interact with a pre-incarnate Jesus Christ such as Jacob (Genesis 32:30), Moses (Exodus 33:11, Deuteronomy 5:4, 34:10) and Job (Job 42:1, 5).
+Still more people, in the New Testament, saw Jesus or God the Son during his ministry on earth (1John 4:14).